What to Know Before You Automate

 - You spot steps that aren't adding value

-- You find missing steps and lost touchpoints
+- You find missing steps and dropped touchpoints

 Thinking You Can Automate Everything

 Not everything should be automated.
-Some tasks are better left to humans:
+Some work is better left to people:

-- Reaching out to potential clients or customers
+- Reaching out to potential clients for the first time

-- Any decision requiring judgment, creativity, or emotion
+- Any decision requiring real judgment, creativity, or emotion

-- Any service that benefits from conversation versus a form
+- Any service that benefits from a genuine conversation over a form

 Thinking You Can't Automate Anything

-Small businesses benefit more than large ones since saved hours matter significantly.
-Even one or two well-chosen automations can cut busywork and free your team for revenue-driving activities.
+Small businesses tend to benefit more than big ones here, because every hour you claw back is an hour you didn't have to spare.
+Even one or two well-chosen automations can cut the busywork and free your team for revenue-driving work.

 Automation Is Rarely Plug‑and‑Play

-- Substantial human input for prompt engineering and brand voice alignment
+- Meaningful human input to get prompts and brand voice right

 Your Data Needs Some Cleaning